stefankarlsson1230/Lexicon-02-CSharp-OOP-Assignment-2/README.md

 between the two dates.
 The TimeSpan contains TotalDays which contains the number of days between the dates.
 You can use this to calculate the number of years!

+## Part 2.
+Creating the teacher class

+### Properties
+Like the student class, implement the properties first name, lastname, year of birth and instead of StudentId, create the property TeacherId instead.

+### Methods
+Implement the same methods as the student class, that is a Constructor, a ToString() method and a GetAge() method in the same way.

+## Part 3 – Creating the Course class
+The Course class contains information about a specific course, information like the Teacher responsible for the course, a list of students enrolled to it and a name.

+### Properties
+- CourseId
+- Name
+- Teacher : (Datatype Teacher)
+- Students : (Datatype List\<Student\>)

+## Part 4 - Creating the Grade class
+The grade class will hold information about a grade that a student can acquire during his time in the school!

+### Properties
+- GradeId
+- Course : (Datatype Course)
+- Student : (Datatype Student)
+- DateAcquired
+- Grade - This should be implemented as an enum-type.
+The members of the enum should be the grades A-F, where A is the highest and F is the lowest.

+### Methods
+- ToString() - Override the default ToString()-method to return the name of the grade and a message depending on the Grading!
+What the message says, is up to you, but keep it moderate J Tip: Use a switch-statement to check which grade the user has!

+## Part 5 – Refactor common behaviour into a new class
+As you may have notices, the Teacher and Student classes contains a lot of redundant (repeating) information.
+So you are now going to break out the common properties and methods into a Person class and then let the Teacher and Student class inherit from it.
+Look through both the Student and Teacher class and see which information could be shared and put these into the Person class.

+## Part 6 – Creating the School class
+This class will serve as the common interface between the Students, Teachers, Course and Grades.

+### Properties
+- Name
+- Students : (Datatype List\<Student\>)
+- Courses : (Datatype Dictionary\<String, Course\>)
+- Teachers : (Datatype List\<Teacher\>)
+- Grades : (Datatype List\<Grade\>)

+### Methods
+- HasCourse( CourseId ) - Checks whether a course exists with the given (true/false)
+- AddCourse( Course ) - Add a new course to the school, if the course already exist, throw an exception (If the course ID exists in the list of courses).
+If the course added does not have a courseId, throw an exception.
+- RemoveCourse( CourseId ) - Removes a course with given course ID.
+If the course does not exist, throw an exception.
+- IsSchoolEnrolled( StudentId ) - Check if a student is enrolled to the school (true/false)
+- IsCourseEnrolled( CourseId, StudentId ) - Checks whether the student is enrolled to a given course. (true/false)
+- EnrollCourse( CourseId , StudentId) - Enrols a student to a given course.
+If the student is already enrolled, throw an exception.
+A requirement here is that the student is enrolled to the school, and the course exists in the school.
+- EnrolSchool(Student) - Enrols the student to the school.
+If the student is already enrolled, throw an exception.
+The studentId determines whether the student is enrolled or not.
+- WithdrawFromSchool(StudentId) - Withdraws the student from the school, by removing him/her from the schools list of students.
+If the students is not previously enrolled, throw an exception.
+- WithdrawFromCourse(CourseId, StudentId) - Removes a student from a given course, if the course or the student does not exist in the school, throw an exception.
+- SetGrade(Grading, CourseId, StudentId) - Sets the students grade for a specific course.
+If the grade does exist, override the given value of that grade with the new one.
+Note, that you will only provide an enum value.
+The grade object should be created in the method.
+If the course or student does not exist, throw an exception.
+- RemoveGrade(CourseId, StudentId) - Removes the grade for the given user!
+- GetGrades(StudentId) - Returns the subset of the grades belonging to the given student